 Feast of the Visitation

 Suddenly, an angel appeared to Mary and the wintry cold from centuries of God’s absence was over.
 She knew what she wanted to do and had the freedom to do it.
 Mary burst out of Nazareth and went with haste to the hill country of Judea to be with Elizabeth, to talk, to cry, to laugh, to enjoy the feeling of a new Spring awakening in her womb.
-They went on long walks together, one who was very old and one who was very young, both with child, both learning from each other.
+They went on long walks together, one who was very old and one who was very young, both with child, both learning from the other.
 They went up and down the hills, along cultivated fields, across orchards in bloom, sharing the fulfillment of their longings.
-They had suffered the cold and now they were suffused with the warmth of divine love.
+They had suffered the cold of unfulfilled longing and now they were suffused with the warmth of divine love.
 God was visiting his people.
 They could sing, “The winter is past, the rain is over and gone.
 Flowers appear on the earth; the time of singing has come, and the voice of the turtle-dove is heard in our land.”
 2 It was wonderful.

 However, the presence of God visiting his people, walking with us every day, does not do away with suffering and new desert experiences.
 After St. Paul was nearly stoned to death he said, “…it is through many tribulations that we must enter the kingdom of heaven.”
-3 In her third from last diary entry Anne Frank writes, “I hear the ever approaching thunder which will destroy us too, I can feel the sufferings of millions and yet, if I look up into the heavens, I think that it will all come right, that this cruelty too will end, and that peace and tranquility will return again“ (July 15, 1944).
-In her finally entry on August 1st she writes, “I’ve got a happy nature within.”
+3 In her third from last diary entry Anne Frank writes, “I hear the ever approaching thunder which will destroy us too, I can feel the sufferings of millions and yet, if I look up into the heavens, I think that it will all come right, that this cruelty too will end, and that peace and tranquility will return again” (July 15, 1944).
+In her final entry on August 1st she writes, “I’ve got a happy nature within.”
 The cruelty did end, but not before it had swept her away.